byamada64/cloud-infrastructure-deployments/services/ci-cd/ansible-nginx-deployment.md

 # ⚙️ Ansible

+## Service Summary

+Ansible is an open-source automation platform used for configuration management, application deployment, and infrastructure orchestration across Linux environments.

+It is commonly used when organizations need repeatable system provisioning and operational automation, trading manual server management for YAML-driven playbooks, centralized control, and consistent execution across environments.

 ## 1️⃣ What it is

 Ansible is an open-source automation tool used for configuration management, application deployment, system administration, and infrastructure orchestration.